General information on the projects

 -

-We intend to consult public authorities and other stakeholders in the projects.
-The draft government proposals will be circulated for comments.
+The projects include consultations with public authorities and other stakeholders.
+The draft government proposals will also be circulated for comments.

 Tightening the integrity requirement and requirement for sufficient financial resources (and other amendments)